oliveseed/stable-codec/README.md

 ## Additional training

-In addition to the training described in the paper, the released weights have also undergone 500k steps of finetuning with force-aligned phoneme data from LibriSpeech and the English portion Multilingual LibriSpeech.
+In addition to the training described in the paper, the released weights have also undergone 500k steps of finetuning with force-aligned phoneme data from LibriLight and the English portion Multilingual LibriSpeech.
 This was performed by using a CTC head to regress the phoneme categories from pre-bottleneck latents.
 We found that this additional training significantly boosted the applicability of the codec tokens to downstream tasks like TTS.

 ## Install